Active ingredient

 6. Contents of the pack and other information

 The name of your medicine is Etoricoxib film-coated tablets (referred to as etoricoxib throughout this leaflet).
-The active substance etoricoxib belongs to a group of medicines called selective COX-2 inhibitors.
+The active substance etoricoxib which belongs to a group of medicines called selective COX-2 inhibitors.
 These belong to a family of medicines called non-steroidal anti-inflammatory drugs (NSAIDs).

 Etoricoxib helps to reduce the pain and swelling (inflammation) in the joints and muscles of people 16 years of age and older with osteoarthritis, rheumatoid arthritis, ankylosing spondylitis and gout.